-Data is required in relation to all PII policies that a firm has in place, up to a limit of ten.
+Data is required in relation to all PII policies that a firm has in place, up to a limit of ten (the system will prompt you to submit data on all applicable policies).
 If a firm has more than ten policies, it should report only on the ten largest policies by premium.